Roland TR-808

-Launched when electronic music had yet to become mainstream, the 808 received mixed reviews for its unrealistic drum sounds and was a commercial failure.
+The 808 was a commercial failure, as electronic music had yet to become mainstream and many producers wanted more realistic drum sounds.
 After building approximately 12,000 units, Roland discontinued the 808 after its semiconductors became impossible to restock.
 It was succeeded by the TR-909 in 1983.

 Over the course of the 1980s, the 808 attracted a cult following among underground musicians for its affordability on the used market, ease of use and idiosyncratic sounds, particularly its deep, booming bass drum.
-It became a cornerstone of the emerging electronic, dance, and hip hop genres, popularized by early hits such as "Planet Rock" by Afrika Bambaataa and the Soulsonic Force and "Sexual Healing" by Marvin Gaye.
+It became a cornerstone of the emerging electronic, dance and hip-hop genres, popularized by early hits such as "Planet Rock" by Afrika Bambaataa and the Soulsonic Force and "Sexual Healing" by Marvin Gaye.

 The 808 was eventually used on more hit records than any other drum machine.
-Its popularity in hip hop has made it one of the most influential inventions in popular music, comparable to the Fender Stratocaster's impact on rock.
+Its popularity in hip-hop has made it one of the most influential inventions in popular music, comparable to the Fender Stratocaster's impact on rock.
 Its sounds are included with music software and modern drum machines and it has inspired unlicensed recreations.